 Work with the leaders of each department to drive buy-in from the top, and to better understand the nuances between teams.
 Sharing perspectives about where silos might form gives you the opportunity to stop them before they solidify.
 They can also help clarify the goals of networking and ice-breaker activities, not only as they are planned but in the debriefing.
 It’s important to be intentional about what activities are promoted and why.
 Having fun together is absolutely a goal, but it can’t be the only goal.
-Otherwise, it may come off to some as hollow, or a waste of valuable work time.
+Invest and create structure around internal connection building with programs such as:

 Peer mentorship programs are also an effective way to build legacy networks that deliver real value to their members.
 Survey employees to learn more about what groups they want to be formed.
 Make sure to expand perspectives beyond direct professional development and consider forming mentorships around interests, demographics, and education.
 Topics can be breezy, like a common interest in knitting or sports, or be impactful and supportive, like a group for parents of children with different abilities.

 All this may sound a bit like blind dating, but it will show your employees that you care about them finding their place within the company, and that you want to make an investment in their success.
 It’s also something that will aid your onboarding process in a way that won’t eat into your employees’ or managers’ time.
-Research shows many organizations don’t spend enough time on onboarding, and creating this networking structure extends the best parts of onboarding in a way that doesn’t feel like a series of meaningless trainings.
+Research shows that many organizations don’t spend enough time on onboarding, in fact many organizations only spend one week on onboarding!
+Creating this networking structure extends the best parts of onboarding in a meaningful way.

 Leaders have a lot on their plates, and the task of bringing the team together can fall down the to-do list when it’s pitted against deadlines, presentations, budget meetings, etc. That’s why organizations need to ensure that they encourage — or maybe even require — leaders to develop the professional networks of those under their command.